atextor/atextor.github.com/_posts/2016-06-17-how-to-properly-set-up-node-red-with-nginx.md

 page for more information.
 In short, we value security higher than compatibility with older clients.
 Lines 10-17 set up the proxy that will forward the traffic to node-red.
 Lines 14-16 enable WebSocket upgrade requests.
-Without theses three lines, node-red will work for a few seconds an then display an error message like *Lost connection to server*.
+Without theses three lines, node-red will work for a few seconds and then display an error message like *Lost connection to server*.

 Note that we have not configured forwarding or rewriting from HTTP to HTTPS,